Back to blog

 "The Subscription Trap"

-Your Move: A custom solution from Hod. is a one-time investment (or with minimal maintenance) that starts "earning" you money because you stop paying rent.
+Your Move: A custom solution from Hod. is a one-time investment (or one with minimal upkeep) that, over time, quietly starts "earning" you money, simply because you stop paying rent on something that was never yours.

-When your business reaches a certain maturity, you inevitably face the question: should we continue with the off-the-shelf solution that "almost" meets our needs, or should we invest in something built specifically for us?
+Once your business reaches a certain maturity, you inevitably land on the same question: do we stick with the off-the-shelf solution that "almost" covers what we need, or invest in something built specifically for us?

-This is not an easy choice, and the wrong answer can be costly — in money, lost time, or missed opportunities.
+It's never an easy choice, and the wrong answer can cost you dearly — in money, in lost time, or in missed opportunities that are hard to get back later.

-Off-the-shelf SaaS (Software as a Service) solutions have undeniable advantages:
+Off-the-shelf SaaS (Software as a Service) solutions have earned their advantages fairly, and they shouldn't be underestimated:

-Speed of Implementation — You can start working with them within hours, not months.
+Speed of Implementation — You can start working with them in hours, not months.

-Low Initial Investment — Monthly subscription instead of a large one-time investment.
+Low Initial Investment — A monthly subscription instead of one big lump sum upfront.

-Constant Updates — The provider takes care of maintenance, security, and new features.
+Constant Updates — The provider handles maintenance, security, and new features for you.

-Proven Best Practices — Products are built with the experience of thousands of companies.
+Proven Best Practices — These products carry the experience of thousands of companies before you.

-For many businesses — especially in the early stages — an off-the-shelf solution is perfectly adequate and the right choice.
+For many businesses — especially in their early days — an off-the-shelf solution is perfectly enough, and exactly the right choice for right now.

 Automation workflow diagram